 A few weeks ago Juvia’s Place had a 40% off sitewide sale.
 Juvia’s Place already has very affordable eyeshadow palettes so I was super stoked to order the Juvia’s Place Nubian 2 Palette for even less at $11USD.
-Today’s post is my first impressions of the Nubian 2 along with swatches and a few makeup looks.
-I will have a full palette review up in a few weeks.
+Today’s post is my first impressions of the Nubian 2 along with swatches and a few makeup looks. *My full review is up now, you can find that post HERE!*

 Juvia’s Place Nubian 2